kosl/ihipp-examples/docs/week5.md

 There was 1 NVIDIA GeForce 930MX GPU detected on the laptop.

-The outputs show that a professional high-end card has much more global memory, streaming multiprocessors (SMs) and "cores" available and also much higher memory bandwidth than a consumer grade card: 16 GB, 80 SMs, 5120 CUDA cores, 712.9 GB/s and 2 GB, 3 SMs, 384 CUDA cores, 13520.2 MB/s, respectively.
+The outputs show that a professional high-end card has much more global memory, streaming multiprocessors (SMs) and "cores" available and a also much higher memory bandwidth than a consumer grade card: 16 GB, 80 SMs, 5120 CUDA cores, 712.9 GB/s and 2 GB, 3 SMs, 384 CUDA cores, 13520.2 MB/s, respectively.
 The V100 has also a much higher theoretical throughput of 15.7 TFlops (for FP32) than the GeForce 930MX with throughput of 0.765 TFlops (for FP32).

 In short, both cards share the same technology but consumer grade ones are quite inferior in terms of hardware resources.
 Of course, there are some other differences (like the underlying microarchitecture), but both can be used for GPU computing albeit with a big difference in performance.
 To be completely frank there also exist gaming cards with better performance, even somewhat comparable to professional cards, but we won't go into details of why they are not used in HPC systems or data centers.